GianmarcoDIAG/MtSyft/README.md

 #### SPOT

-CSyft relies on SPOT (https://spot.lre.epita.fr/).
+The project relies on SPOT (https://spot.lre.epita.fr/).
 To install it, follows the instructions at https://spot.lre.epita.fr/install.html

 #### Graphviz

-CSyft uses Graphviz to display automata and strategies.
+The project uses Graphviz to display automata and strategies.
 Follow the install instructions on the official website: https://graphviz.gitlab.io/download/.

 On Ubuntu, this should work: